Aru-14/Curi_Mind_Samadhan2.0/README.md

 ---

-By Arunima Paunikar and Gauri Belokar — with love 💙
+Designed and developed by Arunima Paunikar and supported by Gauri Belokar — with love 💙